vissoft18/treemaps/README.md

 the evaluation of the treemapping techniques.
 More information about the datasets can be found in the paper.

+Videos of the executions can be found at: https://www.youtube.com/playlist?list=PLy5Y4CMtJ7mJZ29-mKHxHzirsnNZmasT5

 Lastly, `Figures` holds all the visualizations generated for all datasets.
 This includes all the figures that couldn't make it into the paper for lack of space. `README.pdf` explains the design choices of the plots. `Figures/Code` includes the code that generated the